lrusso/LRussoWeb/README.md

 # LRusso.com Website

-This project is a comprehensive web application demonstrating a variety of modern web development techniques and functionalities.
-From robust error handling to automated tasks and interactive games, it serves as a powerful showcase for a range of web capabilities.
+This lightweight, responsive portfolio is a comprehensive web application demonstrating a wide array of modern web development techniques and functionalities.
+It features robust error handling with a 404 error redirection workaround, and highlights automation through an automated daily bot (cron job) and an intelligent web scraping bot.
+For engagement, it includes an MP4 video player with subtitles, and a suite of cross-platform games: Tetris, Taipei, and Spider Solitaire.
+This application truly serves as a powerful and practical demonstration of diverse web capabilities.

 ---